Festivals look ahead to Scotland’s Year of Young People

 Always looking to the future, Edinburgh's Festivals are gearing up for 2018 and Scotland’s Year of Young People.

-While Scotland's Year of History, Heritage and Archaeology is still in full swing of course, the Festivals are also looking to the future to celebrate the personalities and talents that make up Scotland.
+As Scotland's Year of History, Heritage and Archaeology comes to a close, the Festivals are looking to the future to celebrate the personalities and talents that make up Scotland.

 The 2018 Year of Young People will be a year-long programme, giving young people in Scotland an opportunity to show the world what they are made of.

 Culture is one of six themes which will shape the year’s activities - the others being, Education, Participation, Enterprise and Regeneration, Health and Wellbeing and Equality and Discrimination - with young people encouraged to share, develop and celebrate their talents in the arts.